Stress and Hair Loss

 For example, use of oral contraceptives might cause hair loss in women.

-stress-induced hair loss.
+Over exercising is another example of stress-induced hair loss.
 Excessive exercise induces chronic stress conditions which cause the premature hair enter the telogen phase resulting in hair loss.
 Similarly, sudden weight reduction causes the body to lose essential nutrients, causing hair to enter the telogen phase quickly than usual.

 The good news, however, is that stress-induced hair loss is temporary.
 Once the body returns to normal, hair growth resumes.
 If you are experiencing hair loss or any other symptoms of physiological stress such as sleep disorder and lack of appetite, you should consult a doctor and identify the factors that cause the stress.
 Accordingly you may slow down your exercise or stop the medications that cause the stress.
 As soon as you address the stressor, the normal hair cycle resumes.